Graceli95/my-portfolio/GLInfo.md

 # **2️⃣ About Page (/about)**

-### **A. Career Summary**
+### **A. About Me Section**

 Professional bio highlighting:
-- First-generation immigrant background
+- First-generation immigrant with a passion for technology and problem-solving
-- Full-stack development expertise (Java, Spring Boot, REST APIs, MySQL, React)
+- Full-stack development expertise (Java, Spring Boot, React)
-- AI application development experience (Python, FastAPI, LangChain, MongoDB)
+- AI application development experience (Python, FastAPI, LangChain)
-- Commitment to bridging traditional software development with emerging AI technologies
+- Background in operations, education, and customer-facing roles
-- Problem-solving skills, adaptability, and passion for continuous learning
+- Unique perspectives on building user-focused solutions

 ### **B. Areas of Expertise**